 Performing Arts and Industries

-Mr. Neal received his training at the Manhattan School of Music in New York City and the University of Miami.
-During summers, he was a fellow at many of the major music festivals such as Tanglewood, Waterloo, Fountainbleau Conservatory in France, and Norfolk Chamber Music Festival performing with the Meridian Arts Ensemble.
-He has performed with Charles Dutoit, Yoel Levi, John Nelson, Seiji Ozawa, Simon Rattle, Stanislav Skorbachevsky, Michael Tilson Thomas, and Leon Fleischer.
+Training and Mentorship Brian Neal honed his craft at the prestigious Manhattan School of Music in New York City and the University of Miami.
+During his summers, he further enriched his musical education as a fellow at renowned festivals such as Tanglewood, Waterloo, Fountainbleau Conservatory in France, and Norfolk Chamber Music Festival, where he had the privilege of performing with the Meridian Arts Ensemble.
+Throughout his career, Brian has had the privilege of working with esteemed conductors such as Charles Dutoit, Yoel Levi, John Nelson, Seiji Ozawa, Simon Rattle, Stanislav Skorbachevsky, Michael Tilson Thomas, and Leon Fleischer.

 A Visionary Educator and Innovator Brian Neal's influence transcends his performances.
 He has founded and directed Brass Miami, a prominent presence in the Miami Bach Society's Tropical Baroque Festival for five consecutive years.
 He initiated the Miami Dade College Honors Festival, an annual recruiting event for the college, which invites 300 of the most talented music students from Miami Dade County for a three-day musical extravaganza culminating in a final concert.
 Brian's solo recording "Reflections" was featured on NPR's Pipe Dreams, and his solo artistry is showcased on numerous Dallas Brass recordings.
 He was also a featured soloist on Alejandro Sanz's album "La Música No Se Toca," which received a Latin Grammy.